 As I’m writing this, I am in my 3rd week as an official employee of Automattic.
 I’ve stayed on as an advisor to my previous company Onevest and I’m thrilled about being able to maintain such a close ongoing relationship.
 This week also marks my last week in Brooklyn.
 We’re leaving New York City, at least for now.

 We’re going to be staying with family for a little while in Texas, before ultimately heading to Southeast Asia and eventually South America for a short stint.
 The plan, for now, is to come back to Brooklyn at the beginning of 2017 and settle into a more permanent apartment that our family can grow into.
 Some place to act as a home base for further travels.
-For now, though, the world is before us, and we plan to see as much of it as we can.

 For now, the world is before us and we plan to see as much of it as we can.